Title IX Gender/Sexual Discrimination

 Title IX is a federal civil rights law passed as part of the Education Amendments of 1972.
 This law protects people from discrimination based on sex, including sexual harassment and sexual assault, in education programs or activities that receive federal financial assistance.
 Title IX states that: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”

 Nampa School District does not discriminate on the basis of sex.
-Parents and patrons with concerns related to gender or Title IX should contact a Title IX Coordinator: Shelley Bonds for elementary or Steve Labau for secondary, at (208) 468-4601, ext.
-1080, or the director of Human Resources Gwen Hamlin at (208) 468-4601, ext.
+Parents and patrons with concerns related to gender or Title IX should contact a Title IX Coordinator: Steve Labau at (208) 468-4601, ext.
+1080, for student concerns or the director of Human Resources Gwen Hamlin at (208) 468-4601, ext.
 1045, for staff concerns.
 Their offices are located at 619 S. Canyon Street, Nampa.

 NONDISCRIMINATION COMPLAINT PROCEDURES